pretlowjc/cs2440-computer-science-2/README.md

-# Assignments
+# Computer Science 2
-This includes all homework, projects, labs, or anything that includes coding and programming.
+This repository includes homeworks, labs, and assignments from Computer Science 2.